-Leases -We account for a contract as a lease when it has the right to control the asset for a period of time while obtaining substantially all of the asset's economic benefits.
+Leases - We account for a contract as a lease when we have the right to control the asset for a period of time while obtaining substantially all of the asset's economic benefits.
 We determine the initial classification and measurement of our operating right of use assets and lease liabilities at the lease commencement date and thereafter if modified.
 Fixed lease costs are recognized on a straight-line basis over the lease term.
 Variable lease costs are recognized in the period in which the obligation for those payments is incurred.
-We combine lease and non-lease components when determining lease costs for its office space lease.
-The lease liability includes lease payments related to options to extend or renew the lease term if we are reasonably certain it will exercise those options.
+We combine lease and non-lease components when determining lease costs for office space.
+The lease liability includes lease payments related to options to extend or renew the lease term if we are reasonably certain we will exercise those options.
 Our lease does not contain material residual value guarantees or restrictive covenants.

-Goodwill - We record goodwill when consideration paid in a business acquisition exceeds the value of the net assets acquired.
+Goodwill - We record goodwill when consideration paid in a business acquisition exceeds the fair value of the net assets acquired.
 Our estimates of fair value are based upon assumptions believed to be reasonable at the time, but such estimates are inherently uncertain and unpredictable.
 Assumptions may be incomplete or inaccurate and unanticipated events or circumstances may occur, which may affect the accuracy or validity of such assumptions, estimates or actual results.
 Goodwill is not amortized but rather is tested for impairment annually in the fourth quarter or more frequently, if facts and circumstances warrant a review.
 Circumstances that could trigger an impairment test include, but are not limited to, a significant adverse change in the business climate or legal factors, an adverse action or assessment by a regulator, decline in market capitalization, or unanticipated competition.
 We have determined that there is a single reporting unit for the purpose of conducting the goodwill impairment assessment.
-In accordance with ASC Topic 350, Intangibles-Goodwill and Other, we first assess qualitative factors to determine whether it is necessary to perform the quantitative goodwill impairment test.
-If after assessing the totality of events or circumstances, we determine that it is more likely than not (i.e., greater than 50% likelihood) that the fair value of the reporting unit is less than its carrying amount, then the quantitative test is required.
+In accordance with ASC Topic 350, Intangibles-Goodwill and Other, we first assess qualitative factors to determine that it is more likely than not (i.e., greater than 50% likelihood) that the fair value of the reporting unit is less than its carrying amount, then the quantitative test is required.
 The quantitative goodwill impairment test requires us to estimate and compare the fair value of the reporting unit, determined using an income approach and a market approach, with its carrying value.
-If the fair value of the reporting unit exceeds the carrying value of the net assets, goodwill is not impaired.
-If the fair value of the reporting unit is less than the carrying value, the difference is recorded as an impairment loss up to the amount of goodwill.
+If the fair value of the reporting unit exceeds the carrying value of the net assets, goodwill is not impairment loss up to the amount of goodwill.